 Eerie, right?
 You had no clue I have alternative motives … Wait, what are you saying?
 Did you?

 Of course, you do!

-And you have the same motives with your website.
-We want to help our clients, which means we want to sale!
+And you have the same motives as me with your website.
+We want to help our clients, which means we want to sell!
 Yes, we are not in it for the sake of selling, but to be of services means we need to sell.

-And that means that our websites need to be tweaked to help the right clients through our websites and into our arms so we get to help them!
+And that means that our websites need to be tweaked to help the right clients through our sites and into our arms, so we get to help them!

 But how do you use your website to convert potential clients into actual clients?
 That’s what we are going to talk about today!
 Below are some things to keep in mind when you are building a new website or reviewing your current one.

 First up let’s talk about the reason they are coming to you.
 Someone that is visiting your website has a need, a problem, a pain that needs solving.

 You can help with that.
 So you need to show it.

 People will decide very quickly if they are on the right site for them, so make sure you show/tell them (preferably both) what you help with.
 Make it results based as we all want the answer, not the road that will lead us there.